RedPRL/mugen/README.markdown

-# ♾️ Mugen 無限: Universe Levels
+# ♾️ mugen 無限: Universe Levels

 A vast generalization of [Conor McBride’s crude but effective stratification](https://personal.cis.strath.ac.uk/conor.mcbride/Crude.pdf).
 We replace natural numbers with what we call _displacement algebras_, the minimum algebraic structure to use McBride’s scheme.